A simple, flexible and complete out-of-the-box solution

 The system is a complete, out-of-the-box solution for operational analytics that provides both the simplicity of an appliance and the flexibility of a custom solution.

-A modular, flexible system design allows organizations to acquire the PureData System at the correct size for their current needs and scale incrementally up to a Petabyte of data capacity2.
+A modular, flexible system design allows organizations to acquire the PureData System at the correct size for their current needs, a choice of six configurations is available, and scale incrementally to petascale capacity2.

 Using Adaptive Compression features, PureData System for Operational Analytics can automatically compress indexes and temporary tables to help reduce storage costs.
 Data row compression contributes to storage space savings and helps reduce I/O overhead—and the stored pages are also compressed, which further enhances the compression on disk.
 Clients have experienced cases of 10x storage space savings with Adaptive Compression3.